aws/aws-eks-best-practices/content/networking/docs/vpc-considerations.md

+# VPC Considerations

+We recommend you understand the EKS control plane communication mechanisms before you start to plan your VPC or use existing VPCs to create clusters.

+Refer to [Cluster VPC considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html) and [Amazon EKS security group considerations] when architecting a VPC and subnets to be used with EKS.

-# EKS Control Plane Communication
+## EKS Control Plane Communication

 EKS uses Amazon VPC to provide networking capabilities to worker nodes and Kubernetes Pods.
 An EKS cluster consists of two VPCs: an AWS-managed VPC that hosts the Kubernetes control plane and a second customer-managed VPC that hosts the Kubernetes worker nodes where containers run, as well as other AWS infrastructure (like load balancers) used by the cluster.
 All worker nodes need the ability to connect to the managed API server endpoint.
 This connection allows the worker node to register itself with the Kubernetes control plane and to receive requests to run application pods.